NPodlozhniy/npodlozhniy.github.io/content/posts/dunnett-correction.md

     p-value: 0.151, Z-statistic: -1.032

-For on the fly verification, the results might be compared to the output of well known `statsmodels` package.
+For an on fly verification, the results might be compared to the output of a well known `statsmodels` package.

 <details>
 <summary>Code</summary>